MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-V-Office-Assistant-Secretary-Community-Planning-Development-Department-Housing-Urban-Development/subchapter-C-Community-Facilities/part-576-Emergency-Solutions-Grants-Program/subpart-F-Grant-Administration/section-576.500.md

 (i) Data concerning race, ethnicity, disability status, sex, and family characteristics of persons and households who are applicants for, or program participants in, any program or activity funded in whole or in part with ESG funds; and

-(ii) Documentation required under 24 CFR 5.168 in regard to the recipient's Assessment of Fair Housing and the certification that the recipient will affirmatively further fair housing.
+(ii) Documentation that the recipient submitted a certification that it will affirmatively further fair housing, consistent with §§ 5.150 and 5.151 of this title.

 (2) Records demonstrating compliance with the uniform administrative requirements in 2 CFR part 200.